• Skip to primary navigation

 Slow Cooker Lamb Breast

-This slow cooker rosemary lamb breast is just perfect for your Sunday roast, served with all the usual trimmings.
-The lamb breast is stuffed with a rosemary, garlic and sausagemeat stuffing, rolled and tied with string, and then slow-cooked on a bed of vegetables.
-The result is an incredibly moist, tender, and well flavoured piece of lamb.
+This slow cooker lamb breast flavoured with rosemary is perfectl for your next Sunday roast.
+Stuffed with a savoury mix of rosemary, garlic, and sausagemeat, it’s rolled, tied, and slow-cooked on a bed of vegetables.
+The result is a moist, tender, and flavourful dish.

 Course Main Course